mtholmquist/offsec-enum-ng/README.md

-# OSCP Automated Enumeration Tool
+# Offensive Security Enumeration Help

 A comprehensive automated enumeration script designed for OSCP exam efficiency.
 This tool automates the tedious enumeration process, allowing you to focus on exploitation.